colomafarre/colomafarre.github.io/_posts/2016-06-03-ramona-turns-1.md

 It was a beautiful afternoon outdoors, surrended by people we love, Ramona had the best time, she was happy and enjoying every minute of it!
 She is so loved!
-Thanks everyone
+Thanks everyone!

 <a href="/img/Bday/IMG_7580.jpg"> <img border="0" alt="Caption goes here" src = "/img/Bday/IMG_7580.jpg" width = "200"></a>